SUPERVISING APPRENTICES

 THE SUPERVISOR AND THE APPRENTICE

-This relatively new route to qualification has been the subject of much debate and speculation since its inception, with many firms realising that established junior lawyer procedures did not adequately support this group's needs.
+This relatively new route to qualification has been the subject of much debate and speculation since its inception, with many firms realising that established junior lawyer procedures did not adequately support this unique group's needs.

 As apprentices enter the high-pressured and competitive legal sector straight from school, their interpersonal skills may be less developed than trainees who acquire these skills at university.